quteron/javascript-fundamentals/functions/README.md

 ## Implicit parameter *arguments* <a name="arguments"></a>

-In addition to the declared parameters each function always has one more *implicit* parameter called **arguments**.
-This parameter represents an array of all arguments passed through function call.
+As we have learned *Javascript* does not care how many arguments do you specify in the fucntion call, it does complain for few or more values than function has arguments.
+Why does it happen?
+This happens because arguments are represented as an array internally.
+This array is always passed to the function as in input and function does not care what is in the array.
+It can be empty or not.
+This *implicit* parameter is called **arguments**.

 Here is an example:
 ```javascript
 function guessMyName() {
   console.log("Your name is " + arguments[0] + ".");